UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

  - Role : Coder
  - Age : 15
- - Hello everyonee!! im araz im from iran , its my 5th year competing in WRO tournoments, im deeply passionate about math/physics and electronics , i also play chess for a hobby rated 1500 in FIDE classical
+ - Description : Hello everyonee!! im araz im from iran , its my 5th year competing in WRO tournoments, im deeply passionate about math/physics and electronics , i also play chess for a hobby rated 1500 in FIDE classical
  - Instagram : araz.abbasi.3
  - Email : arazabbasi830@gmail.com